Fin Fang Foom: Fictional character biography

-It is revealed in flashback that Fin Fang Foom is an alien being from the world of Kakaranathara (also known as Maklu IV) in the Maklu star-system of the Greater Magellanic Cloud, in the Milky Way galaxy.
-The aliens arrive on Earth in China nearing the end of its ancient periods, intending to conquer the planet.
+Fin Fang Foom is a Makluan, a dragon-like alien from the planet Kakaranathara (also known as Maklu IV) in the Greater Magellanic Cloud.
+The aliens arrive on Earth in China near the end of its ancient period, intending to conquer Earth.
 Because of them, the Chinese dragons symbolize potent and auspicious powers in culture, allowing monarchs, especially emperors, to claim the banner "Sons of Heaven" since King Wen of the Zhou dynasty.
 In time, during the Qin dynasty, their presences signal the beginning of the country's imperial periods.
 Using their shapeshifting powers to mimic human form, the aliens infiltrate human society to study it before beginning their conquest.
 Foom, the navigator, is the exception and, acting as a reserve, is placed in a tomb in a catatonic state.

-Sometime during the early Qing dynasty, Fin Fang Foom attacked the Tianjin Prefecture for constructing the governor's mansion on top of the land's dragon lines, but was thwarted by Zheng Zu and the Five Weapons Society.

-In the 1960s, Fin Fang Foom is awakened by a scholar Chan Liuchow, whose homeland of Taiwan is under threat from invading forces of Communist China.
-Liuchow goads the dragon into chasing him into the Communist invasion force which Foom destroys and then back to Fin Fang Foom's tomb, where the creature is returned to sleep via the use of a rare herb.
-The mad scientist Doctor Vault locates and mentally controls the dragon for use against Vault's foe, It, the Living Colossus.
-Fin Fang Foom resists the control and aids the Colossus against an alien invasion by the gargoyles of the planet Stonus V (intent on preserving Earth for the gargoyles to conquer at a later date), then briefly battles the Colossus before being freed from Vault's control and returning to hibernation once again.
-Fin Fang Foom is again roused from his slumber when his body is possessed by the demon "Aan Taanu".
-Combating a group of occult adventurers (including an older Chan Liuchow, now a professor) known as the Legion of Night in New York, Taanu is exorcised from Foom's body, and the creature once again returns to hibernation.